 My love for the 1940s, and history in general, has taken me down interesting paths.
 I'm a veteran historical re-enactor of various time periods.
 Most notably, I have played in the Elizabethan period, the Regency period, the American Civil War, the Edwardian period, and World War II.
 Being a re-enactor is sometimes the best research because you learn a lot about what it was like to live during that particular time period.

-In addition to re-enacting, I am also a proud volunteer with the Stars and Stripes Honor Flight, and serve as one of their two Bombshells.
-Dressed up in period correct attire, we mingle with the crowd, chat with the families, and welcome the veterans home from their special day with a sweet treat (and maybe a little bit of red lipstick).
-I am passionate about this organization and love how I can honor our veterans in this special way.
+Through re-enacting, I got involved with the Stars and Stripes Honor Flight, and served as a volunteer and one of their two Bombshells from 2009-2018.
+Dressed in period correct attire, we mingled with the crowd, chatted with the families, and welcomed the veterans home from their special day with a sweet treat (and maybe a little bit of red lipstick).
 Check out my Pin Curl Adventures to see a few pictures of us in action.

 When I am not writing, playing in another part of history, kissing veterans, or have my nose buried in another research book, I spend my time with the two loves of my life: my husband and our son.